tdewolff/canvas/README.md

 TODO: add benchmark with other libraries

-See (https://github.com/tdewolff/canvas/wiki/Boolean-operations) for more information.
+See [Boolean operations](https://github.com/tdewolff/canvas/wiki/Boolean-operations) for more information.

 ### Advanced text rendering
 High-quality (comparable to TeX) text rendering and line breaking.
 It uses HarfBuzz for text shaping (native Go and CGO implementations available) and FriBidi for text bidirectionality (native Go and CGO implementations available), and uses Donald Knuth's line breaking algorithm for text layout.
 This enables the following features: